 When trying to adopt a healthier lifestyle, it is important to take the time to ‘set yourself up for success’.
 On way to “set yourself up for success” is to set up a home gym.
 Even with minimal equipment, a home gym is a great way to “set yourself up for success” because it ensures you can always do something.

 If you don’t have time for a full workout at the gym (especially because getting to the gym involves travel time), no problem, do a workout at home.
 Something is always better then nothing!!

-You can do a full body strength workout by using your own body as resistance.
-To ensure your workouts don’t become too monotonous, invest in one or more of the following inexpensive pieces.
+You can do a full-body strength workout by using your own body as resistance.
+To ensure your workouts don’t become too monotonous, invest in one or more of the following inexpensive pieces of home gym gear.